Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Responsive Model

-\textbf{Marketplace calibration.} We use the same 60-40 product train-test split on the KuaiRec dataset as in the fixed model, calibrating the EB prior exactly as before.
-We generate our universe of products $V$ from the test set; for computational efficiency while running simulations, we generate $V$ by resampling 25 products, taking from the test set the $x$th percentile products, where $x \in \{0,4,8,12,16...96\}$.

-Just like in the fixed setting, we are interested in running our experiments to see how product ratings evolve over time.
-At each timestep, a Thompson sampling agent selects a product in the current marketplace to buy, binary feedback is generated for that marketplace, and then some products in the market exit and are replaced with a new product.
-Because not every product will be in the market at the same time, and only one product is bought at each timestep, we set a time horizon of $T=$ 5,000,000 for our experiments to make sure enough reviews are generated for each product.
-We set a market size of 5, and set $\rho=0.01$, meaning products have a mean lifespan of 100 timesteps.
-A table of the hyperparameters is shown in Appendix \ref{appendix:table}.
+\textbf{Marketplace calibration.} We use the same 60-40 product train-test split as in the fixed model simulations, using the training set to calibrate the EB prior as before, and set the market size $|M(t)|$ to be 5 for all timesteps, with a replacement probability of $\rho=0.01$, meaning products will, on average, receive 100 reviews before exiting the market.
+Because not every product will be in the market at the same time, and only one product is bought at each timestep, we set a time horizon of $T=$ 5,000,000 to make sure enough reviews are generated for each product.
+For computational efficiency, we further pare down the number of products in the test set: we generate $V$ by resampling 25 products, taking from the test set the $x$th percentile products by quality, where $x \in \{0,4,8,12,16...96\}$.

-\textbf{Prior strength $\eta$.} We measure a range of $\eta$ values $\eta \in \{0.001,1,10,50,100,500,1000\}$\footnote{Notice that the lowest value of $\eta$ tested here is now arbitrarily close to 0 instead of being at 0 itself; this a technical concession, because the Beta distribution is not defined at $(0,0)$ and a Thompson sampling agent cannot interact with it.
-For the remainder of this section, we round down and refer to the $\eta=0.001$ case as the $\eta=0$ case.}.
-Again, our main focus is investigating how increases in prior strength impact outcomes. $\eta=0$ and $\eta=1$ correspond to the sample mean and empirical Bayes (EB) estimator respectively, and $\eta=1000$ corresponds to a setting where ratings have little to no impact on estimated quality, with the remaining values allowing us to interpolate between these extremes.
+\textbf{Prior strength $\eta$.} Our focus is on investigating how the prior strength impacts outcomes.
+We run simulations with a range $\eta \in \{0,1,10,50,100,500,1000\}$.\footnote{A Beta(0,0) distribution is not well-defined; in actuality, for the $\eta=0$ case, we set $\eta$ to 0.001.
+For ease of exposition, we round down and refer to this case as the $\eta=0$ case.} $\eta=0$ and $\eta=1$ correspond to the sample mean and empirical Bayes (EB) estimator respectively, and $\eta=1000$ corresponds to ratings having little impact on estimated quality.
+The remaining values interpolate between these extremes.

-\textbf{Dynamic product entry and exit} Let $R(t)$ be the set of products leaving $M(t)$ at time $t$.
-If $v \in R(t)$ is to leave, it is assumed to never return, and $S(v,t)$ will remain fixed for the remainder of the time horizon. $R(t)$'s replacements are drawn uniformly at random without replacement from the products not in the market.
-For each replacement product $v'$, if $v'$ has been in $M(t)$ in the past, it is treated as a new product that incidentally has the same true quality as a product that came before, and does not inherit anything from its predecessors.
-This means in the model, even if $v'$ was in $M(t)$ before, $S(v',t)$ will contain no user reviews.